Spyduck/tumblr_to_blogger/README.md

 ```

 ## What's working
-Migration of photo posts from a tumblr zip archive (or extracted archive directory)
+Migration of photo posts from a tumblr zip archive (or extracted archive directory).
+Posts are uploaded to imgur for now.

 Only photo posts from tumblr get parsed right now.